-- 2.36.
-'A site is considered available for development, when, on the best information available, there is confidence that there are no legal or ownership problems, ransom strips, tenancies or operational requirements...'
+- 2.41 'A site is considered available for development, when, on the best information available, there is confidence that there are no legal or ownership problems, ransom strips, tenancies or operational requirements'.

-- 2.37.
-Establishing the availability of a site is central to determining whether a site will come forward for development and helps assess whether there is an intention and/or desire to develop the site.
-The key elements for establishing 'availability' for the HELAA are:
+- 2.42 Establishing the availability of a site is central to determining whether a site will come forward for development and helps assess whether there is an intention and/or desire to develop the site.
+If a site is submitted to the Council as part of the HELAA by the landowner(s) wishing to promote their site for development it is considered to be 'available' for development unless any of the following apply, which could affect the availability of a site:

 - Ownership constraints;

 - Land use constraints;

 - Access constraints; and

 - Sites with planning consent.